tingwei758/tingwei758/README.md

 ## Hey 👋, I'm Mike Zhang

-🎓 Data Science student at University of Waterloo
+🎓 I am Data Science student at University of Waterloo
-🔖 Worked as Data Scientist, Quantitative Engineer, Web Developer
+🔖 I have worked as Data Scientist, Quantitative Engineer, Web Developer
-🏆 Winner of multiple Math Competitions
+🏆 I have won a couple of Math and Data Competitions
 🔭 Currently working on buiding a Stock Risk Visualization application
+🍸 I make cocktails at party

 ### Languages I use